BlazingDB/blazing-notebooks-docs/docs/source/private_clusters/cluster/index.rst

 Creating clusters on BlazingSQL Notebooks is easy only setting values for some parameters.

-Required parameters:
+**Required parameters:**

-Cluster name: Should be something that is easy for you to identify your cluster.
+**Cluster name:** Should be something that is easy for you to identify your cluster.

-Size: This parameter is about the number of GPUs in your cluster.
+**Size:** This parameter is about the number of GPUs in your cluster.
 There is options to select from 1 to 64 GPUs.

-Auto Suspend: It is about in what time your cluster should start the autosuspend cluster after finish the last execution process.
+**Auto Suspend:** It is about in what time your cluster should start the autosuspend cluster after finish the last execution process.

 .. raw:: html

     <img src="../../_static/images/create_cluster_requiered.png" alt="create_cluster" width=600/>

-Default values:
+**Default values:**

-Region: The default value will be us-east-1
+**Region:** The default value will be us-east-1

-Environment: By default it will be "rapids-stable"
+**Environment:** By default it will be *"rapids-stable"*

-Those parameteres could be changed and we explain more about that in Advanced options section.
+Those parameteres could be changed and we will explain more about that in Advanced options section.

 Supported cluster sizes and GPUs